Application-Specific Guide

 Proper sectioning equipment is essential for preparing weld samples without damaging the HAZ microstructure:

-Abrasive cutoff machines for sectioning weld samples
+MEGA-T300S abrasive cutoff machine for sectioning weld samples

 Abrasive Cutoff Machines